SugarRuy/CVPR21_Transferred_Hash/README.md

-# CVPR21_Transferred_Hash (STILL UNDER CONSTRUCTION!!!)
+# CVPR21_Transferred_Hash
 A PyTorch Implementation of "You See What I Want You to See: Exploring Targeted Black-Box Transferability Attack for Hash-based Image Retrieval Systems" accepted by CVPR 2021.

 ## Prepare Enviroments

-Needs a
+You will need a CUDA device to run our code.

 Basically you will need Python 3 at least and PyTorch 1.0+ to run this program.

-Suggest to install with conda.
+We suggest to install them with conda.

 ## Dataset
 ### ImageNet